-At $28, this sandal is relatively affordable.
+This sandal is relatively affordable.
 The price of this piece has gone up since it won our Best Buy Award back in 2011, which is part of the reason we opted to award the Teva Mush II our Best Buy Award this time around.
 The Sandy is still a good value, but if you're looking for a foot-molding flip-flop, we would likely steer you toward the Tevas, which ring up a few dollars cheaper.

 A classic flip-flop that is on the less expensive end of the spectrum, the Reef Sandy Sandal is a simple piece that met many of our basic expectations.
 This piece definitely didn't disappoint us, it just didn't score quite as highly as some of the new competitors.